wsimpso1/election-violence-risks/README.md

 `python3 WSimpson_OWID_DataScientist_CodeSnippet.py`

-To script takes about 3 minutes to run and will print out the model performance metrics and the final output list of election characteristics associated with election violence.
+The script takes about 3 minutes to run and will print out the model performance metrics and the final output list of election characteristics associated with election violence.

 Below is a screenshot of the output produced by running this script.
 ![Sample CLI output image](https://github.com/wsimpso1/election-violence-risks/blob/main/data/cli_output.png)